Infanteriegewehr Modell 1842

 The Infanteriegewehr Modell 1842 (Infantry rifle, type 1842) was one of the first standardised service rifles used by the Swiss armed forces.
 It was introduced in 1842 as a result of a decision by the authorities of the Old Swiss Confederacy to standardise the weapons of the then still separate armies of the Swiss Cantons.

-The weapon was refitted in 1859 (T.59) and again in 1867 (T.67) with a Milbank-Amsler receiver system to convert it to a breech loader.
-Some weapons were also retrofitted with rifled barrels in the 1860s.
+The weapon's barrel was rifled in 1859 (T.59) and then modernized again in 1867 (T.67) with a Milbank-Amsler receiver system to convert it to a breech loader.